aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

 We also had to specify the path to `pg_config` before the installation.

-## Loading the Dataset into Postgres
+## Loading the dataset into Postgres

 To efficiently load the provided dataset into the Postgres database, the following code sections illustrate each step of the process: